 No. There are a few different types of multi-winner and at-large elections used in Oregon, but none of them offer proportional representation.
 The problem is that with these types of elections the majority wins every single seat and everyone else ends up with no representation at all.
-At-large and multi-winner versions of our current plurality systems are actually worse than single winner plurality voting where at least each district is accurately represented.
+This is especially true with our current "Choose-One-Only" voting method.
+To make matters even worse, at-large and multi-winner versions of our current plurality systems are actually worse than single winner plurality voting where at least each district is accurately represented.

 How should we reform City of Portland elections?

-Our current ballot initiative is for Multnomah County elections specifically and despite demand to reform City of Portland elections we deliberately decided to start by reforming Multnomah (and Lane) County elections.
+The 2018 ballot initiative for Multnomah County elections specifically and despite demand to reform City of Portland elections we deliberately decided to start by reforming Multnomah and Lane County elections.
 Our county elections are already non-partisan and single-winner which makes them a good foundation for future reforms that are more complex or that require bigger changes.
 Passing STAR Voting in county elections allows us to focus on educating people about STAR Voting itself without getting derailed trying to explain complex and controversial election methods used elsewhere.

 The Equal Vote Coalition has been doing a lot of outreach and networking in the community for our current ballot initiative and we have made sure to use this opportunity to talk with people who have strong feelings about how to reform City of Portland.
 What we have heard unanimously is that this is a decision that Portland's diverse communities want to have a voice in.
 A number of people are advocating for a switch to single-winner districts.
-Others are advocating an at-large proportional representation system.
-Still others are advocating for a combination of both.
-We could switch to districts but have multiple candidates in each district that are elected by proportional representation.
+Others are advocating multi-member districts, proportional representation, or or a combination of both.

 We believe that any of these options with a star ballot would lead to much better representation, and we plan to help facilitate that discussion and include everyone who would like to have a seat at the table.
 Any of the above options meet our 5 core criteria for voting systems: Equality, Accuracy, Honesty, Expressiveness, and Simplicity.
+Each option has pros and cons which are worth considering carefully.
 We plan to work together with the communities who will be directly affected to find the best option for each election.

 If you or your group would like to be included in this process or if you have feedback on how we should reforming other Oregon elections please send us an email at firstname.lastname@example.org.
 We're compiling an email list specifically for this and we can let you know if there are events or opportunities to work on this or other voting reforms in your area.
 If you know of opportunities or efforts we should be a part of please let us know as well!